The-Chanman/ethereum-environment/README.md

-# solidity-scripts
+# Ethereum Environment
 some basic solidity projects and shortcuts to getting up and running with smart contracts

 This guide assumes you are using a mac with up to date OSX.
 If you are using linux, you'll have to modify some of the fully qualified file paths (replace `/Users/$USER` with `/home/$USER` on ubuntu).
 If you are using windows, god help you.

 Make sure you have git cli installed.
 If you aren't sure, run `which git` in a terminal.
+Note: this will not work if you compiled it from the command line.

 Run the following to create a directory to work out of: